 WBCE CMS v1.5.4 can implement getshell by modifying the upload file type.

-The EditorsKit plugin for WordPress is vulnerable to arbitrary file uploads due to missing file type validation on the 'import_styles' function in versions up to, and including, 1.40.3.
-This makes it possible for authenticated attackers with administrator-level capabilities or above, to upload arbitrary files on the affected site's server which may make remote code execution possible.
+The Funnelforms Free plugin for WordPress is vulnerable to arbitrary file uploads due to missing file type validation in the 'af2_add_font' function in all versions up to, and including, 3.7.3.2.
+This makes it possible for authenticated attackers, with administrator-level and above permissions, to upload arbitrary files on the affected site's server which may make remote code execution possible.

 A vulnerability was found in Muyun DedeBIZ up to 6.2.12 and classified as critical.
 Affected by this issue is some unknown functionality of the component Add Attachment Handler.
 The manipulation leads to unrestricted upload.
 The attack may be launched remotely.
 The exploit has been disclosed to the public and may be used.
 The identifier of this vulnerability is VDB-249368.
 NOTE: The vendor was contacted early about this disclosure but did not respond in any way.